-The public option price (cell B25) is very close to the Black-Scholes price.9 In this particular example, the private option price is 20.98 (cell B26), which is less than the intrinsic value of 30 (cell B27).
+In the second example we value a deep-in-the-money ESO with one year to maturity.
+In this particular example, the private option price is 19.89 (cell B26), which is less than the intrinsic value of 30 (cell B27).
 Thus-in the absence of the opportunity to sell the option-the holder of the option would prefer to exercise early.